 Now that I’m a mom to two young kids, I’ve discovered it’s also a rad place for the kids to bike.

 I grew up in Grand Junction and I learned to mountain bike on trails like Rustler’s Loop and Kessel Run and the Lunch Loops trail system.
 So of course when I take my kids on these trails I get nostalgic and point out all my favorite views and tell stories of long ago (which my kids are like, “Booooooring Mom!”).

-- Best Trails in Fruita for Balance Bikes
+- The Best Kids Bike Trails in Fruita for Families

 A Trail for Every Age and Stage

 The first bike trip I took my kids on to the Fruita area was when my daughter was 3 and my son was 5.